Your Lean Journey

-Many lean success stories we’ve heard have a very important common element - an in-house team dedicated to championing lean practices and culture, who also mentor and coach all team members throughout their lean journey.
+Many Lean success stories we’ve heard have a very important common element - an in-house team dedicated to championing Lean practices and culture.

 Mission and Vision

-Once your leadership team is on board, get really clear about what you want to achieve.
+Once your leadership team is on board, get very clear about what you want to achieve.

 Take time to identify what’s most important to your company.
 Where is the biggest need for improvement?
 What do you want to achieve?

-You can’t force people to “be lean”.
-They need to understand it, and want to adopt this new way of thinking.
+You can’t force people to “be Lean”.
+They need to understand the concept and want to adopt this new way of thinking.